julianlam/feps/fep/c5a1/fep-c5a1.md

 The representation of an economic event is a JSON document with the following properties:

 - `id` (REQUIRED): the economic event's unique global identifier.
-- `type` (REQUIRED): the type of the object SHOULD be `EconomicEvent`.
+- `type` (REQUIRED): the type of the object MUST include `EconomicEvent`.
 If interoperability with other ActivityPub services is desirable, implementers MAY also use object types from [Activity Vocabulary](https://www.w3.org/TR/activitystreams-vocabulary/#object-types), such as `Note`.
 - `attributedTo` (REQUIRED): the actor who published the economic event.
 - `content` (OPTIONAL): the description of the economic event or communication about the economic event.
 The type of content SHOULD be `text/html`.
 - `published` (RECOMMENDED): the date and time at which the economic event was published.
 - `to` (REQUIRED): the audience of the economic event.
 - `fulfills` (REQUIRED): the commitment the economic event is completely or partially fulfilling.
-- `resourceConformsTo` (OPTIONAL): the type of an economic resource (for to-do's, can be a skill or type of work).
-Could be any URI.
-It does not have to match the commitment, but if not included, can be assumed it is the same.
 - `effortQuantity` (OPTIONAL): the amount and unit of the work done (for to-do's, usually a time quantity).
 This is an object with two properties:
   - `hasUnit` (REQUIRED): name of the unit, according to [Ontology of units of Measure](http://www.ontology-of-units-of-measure.org/) classification.
-  - `hasNumericalValue` (REQUIRED): amount of the resource.
+  - `hasNumericalValue` (REQUIRED): amount of the effort.
+- `action` (RECOMMENDED): the type of economic transaction.
+The value of this property will usually be `work` for to-do's.
+If the `action` is not included, the action is assumed to be the same as the commitment action.
-- `provider` (RECOMMENDED): the actor who commits to doing the work.
+- `provider` (RECOMMENDED): the actor who did the work.
 If not included, it is assumed to be the `attributedTo` actor.
 - `receiver` (RECOMMENDED): the actor who will be receiving the benefit.
 If not included, it is assumed to be the `to` actor.
 - `finished` (OPTIONAL): set to true if this economic event completes the commitment, or the commitment is no longer open for some reason.